Disability Law Center Office Procedures During the Pandemic (COVID-19) (updated December 11, 2020)

 DLC realizes that some of our clients are the most at risk.
 We recognize that people with disabilities, especially those living in congregate settings, are more vulnerable to contagion, are at higher risk of harm due to staffing problems, and at higher risk of harm due to mandatory isolation.
-Please do not hesitate to contact us if you know of any suspected rights violations stemming from this crisis.
+Please do not hesitate to contact us if you know of any suspected rights violations stemming from the COVID-19 crisis.
 We are committed to continuing our vigorous efforts to advance DLC’s critical mission and our important work advocating with and for our clients.
 We may not be able to respond to every need, but we will advise you of other options if we are not able to help.

 Please understand that there may be a delay in getting back to you during this difficult time, but it is our intent to respond to all who contact us.